-Symbol on FPI Description Drive Status Drive Present, load status empty ??
-Drive present, load status unknown Drive not installed Magazine slot and Robotics status Grey box if magazine slot/robotics status is unknown Black box if cartridge is present in the magazine slot/the robotics White box if cleaning cartridge is present in the magazine slot The magazine slot/the robotics is empty
+Drive Present, load status empty Drive Status ??
+Drive present, load status unknown Drive not installed Grey box if magazine slot/robotics status is unknown Magazine slot and Robotics status Black box if cartridge is present in the magazine slot/the robotics 1 White box if cleaning cartridge is present in the magazine slot The magazine slot/the robotics is empty

-A Maps Menu on the FPI is shown in Figure 30.
+A Maps Menu on the FPI is shown in Figure 31.
 The figure also indicate where the Robotics Status Symbol is located on the display.
-An example of the library taking inventory is shown in Figure 30:
+An example of the library taking inventory is also shown.